 - In Matthew 18:27, we read, “The lord (G2962) of that servant was moved with compassion.”

-- John the Baptist is quoting from Isaiah 40:3, “Prepare ye the way of Yahweh; make straight in the desert a path for our God.”
+- Mark 1:3 says, “Prepare ye the way of the Lord (G2962).”
+John the Baptist is quoting from Isaiah 40:3, “Prepare ye the way of Yahweh; make straight in the desert a path for our God.”

 In Mark 12:29, it is written, “The first of all the commandments is: Hear, O Israel; The Lord our God is one Lord.”
+These words would be translated as “Yahweh our God is one Yahweh,” which is a little confusing.

-And in Isaiah 44:6, Yahweh declares, “I am the first, and I am the last; beside me there is no God.”
+Additionally, in Isaiah 44:6, Yahweh declares, “I am the first, and I am the last; beside me there is no God.”

 The Right Hand of God | Yahweh’s Mighty Power